Sustain supports a reduction in food surplus, loss and waste.

 - Reducing food waste at home

 Whether intentionally or accidentally, not all food that is intended for people actually gets eaten.
 This can happen anywhere along the chain from producer to consumer.
+This can be split in to waste and surplus:

 When we throw food in the bin, we are effectively throwing away all the energy, effort, water and natural resources that went into making that food in the first place.
 About one third of food is thrown away – on the farm, by companies, by supermarkets and at home.
 That’s enough to feed three billion people, so the consequences of food waste are economic, environmental and humanitarian, and simply unacceptable.